asynkron/Asynkron.Jsome/src/Asynkron.Jsome/Models/context.md

 # Swagger Domain Models

 `Models` defines the in-memory structures that both parsers and generators operate on.
-They provide a simplified Swagger 2.0 object graph (info, paths, parameters, schemas) analogous to Durable Functions' durable entity state—centralized objects that capture contract definitions for later execution.
+They provide a simplified Swagger 2.0 object graph (info, paths, parameters, schemas) that centralizes contract definitions for later stages of the pipeline.

 ## Type Breakdown
 - `SwaggerDocument` — Root aggregate containing metadata (`Info`), host/base path, schemes, `Definitions`, and path items.